klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getGasPriceAt([blockNumber] [, callback])
 ```

-Return the current price per gas in peb for the given block.
+Returns the current price per gas in peb for the given block.

 **Parameters**